zuozhenggh/learning-library/data-management-library/database/auto-partitioning/apply/apply.md

        exec dbms_auto_partition.apply_recommendation('&recommendation_id');
     </copy>

-A partitioned version of the table will be build on-line, using an ALTER TABLE MODIFY PARTITION ONLINE command.
+A partitioned version of the table will be build on-line using an ALTER TABLE MODIFY PARTITION ONLINE command.
 It will take approximately 10 minutes for a 5GB table in a 19c Always Free instance.

 ## Task 2: Confirm that the Table Has Been Partitioned

+We now have a partitioned APART table:

     <copy>
     set trims on